 Large medical need for treatment for EKC

-Survey among European ophthalmologists highlight that there is a large unmet medical need for treatment of EKC.
-The majority of doctors state there is a high or very high medical need for an effective treatment.
+Survey among European ophthalmologists highlights that there is a large unmet medical need for treatment of EKC.
+The majority of physians state that there is a high or very high medical need for an effective treatment.